Whoisraeen/Odyssey-Pirate-Adventure/.trae/rules/project_rules.md

   - `[X]` for tasks that are in progress
   - After completing a task, compile and execute the game to make sure there are no code issues.
-  - Remember its a Maven project not gradle
+  - Remember its a Maven project not gradle use mvn -fae -e -DskipTests clean compile to look for errors after adding any code
 ---

 ## **Core Development Standards**